Human CO2 has little effect on atmospheric CO2

 Cawley’s Equation (7) should include his Fa for human inflow.
 His Equations (7) and (8) should omit his arbitrary Fe for outflow and set outflow equal to level (his C) divided by his residence time.
 His residence time is also inaccurate.

 Cawley argues the ratio of human to natural CO2 in the atmosphere is a function of residence-time, which is incorrect.
 The Physics Model Equation (3) and common sense show the ratio is independent of e-time.
 Cawley equations cannot replicate the 14C data.

 Kohler uses Cawley to “prove” the IPCC case.
-But since Cawley fails physics, Kohler fails physics, as does the IPCC.
-The IPCC model is an attempt to derive a theory by pasting together observations without addressing the underlying physics.
+But Cawley fails physics and statistics.
+The IPCC theory pastes together observations without addressing the underlying physics.